JSpeedie/scribbles-c-/basic-tcp-client-server/README.md

   with TCP servers.
     * For handling multiple clients this server only implements a backlog for incoming connections.
-While forking or starting a new thread are common next actions for servers that have just received a new connection, I chose not to opt for two reasons:
+While forking or starting a new thread are common actions for servers after receiving a new connection, I chose to write code that doesn't do any of them for two reasons:
 1. Forking or starting a new thread is not free, and the code for handling/responding to a new client for this server is so minimal that the relative cost for starting a new process or thread might result in more